• Home

 An alarming situation

 The problem arises when the normal becomes abnormal, i.e., when the time of transition is passed and no transition occurred.
-It is indeed a deplorable state of affairs: an adult unable to tie his shoes; still eating with a bib; not knowing the difference between a TV and a computer; incapable to differentiate between right and left.
+It is indeed a deplorable state of affairs: an adult unable to tie his shoes; still eating with a bib; not knowing the difference between a TV and a computer; incapable of differentiating between right and left.
 No wonder the psalmist writes:

 That our sons may be as plants grown up in their youth” (Psalms 144:12).